hmvp/cordova-angular-browserify/README.md

 ### prepare:[debug | release]
-This task will install all dependencies if required, browserify all source code into a single bundle, and inject bower dependencies into index.html.
+This task will install all dependencies if required, browserify all source code into a single bundle.

 If the release flag is used instead of debug then all CSS and JS are bundled and the *www/* folder is updated.